7 Questions to Ask When Interviewing Interns

 Internship programs have obvious value for students, but it’s important for recruiters to keep in mind that they are equally valuable for employers.
 Here’s why:

-- Interns are looking for more than just a summer gig — they’re looking for full-time opportunities that they can pursue after graduation.
+Interns are looking for more than just a short summer or fall gig — they’re looking for full-time opportunities that they can pursue after graduation.
 And, they’re using their summer experiences to learn more about your organization.

 1. What are you most passionate about learning — personally or professionally — and why?